-These folklores were eventually translated into other languages and the Russian name for this witch, Baba Yaga, became the most famous one.
-However, she appears in the stories of all Slavic countries, Poland, Czech Republic, Slovakia, Russia, of course, Belarus, Ukraine, Croatia, Bosnia, and Herzegovina, Serbia, Bulgaria, North Macedonia, Montenegro, Slovenia.
+These folklores were eventually translated into other languages.
+The Russian name for this witch, Baba Yaga, became the most famous one.
+However, she appears in the stories of all Slavic countries.
+Poland, Czech Republic, Slovakia, Russia, of course, Belarus, Ukraine, Croatia, Bosnia, and Herzegovina, Serbia, Bulgaria, North Macedonia, Montenegro, Slovenia.

-For example, in Poland, she’s Baba Jedza, in Belarus, she’s Baba Yaha, in Czech and Slovak, she’s Ježibaba, in Serbo-Croatian, she’s Baba Roga.
+For example, in Poland, she’s Baba Jedza, in Belarus, she’s Baba Yaha.
+In Czech and Slovak, she’s Ježibaba.
+In Serbo-Croatian, she’s Baba Roga.
 Other names we see her with like Igaja, Iga, Yaga, Yagaba, Yagabova, Egabova, Egibizda, Yagiboba, Yaginishna, the list goes on and on.
-In these different stories, however; she has some attributes that turn up again and again, and we see them in stories going across all of these countries.
+In these different stories, however; she has some attributes that turn up again and again.
+We see them in stories going across all of these countries.